 Few sights are more disturbing than opening a kitchen cupboard or lifting a container on the countertop to find a swarm of ants creeping around your food.
 Ants in the kitchen may be a problem year-round, but they can be especially troublesome in the fall and early winter, when cool outdoor temperatures send the insects indoors.
-And as you've probably noticed, ants are especially fond of sweet food, and can often be seen nosing around honey and jam jars or near sugar canisters.
+Ants are especially fond of sweet food and can often be seen nosing around honey and jam jars or near sugar canisters.

 Use Homemade Repellent Powders